Olan1ke/Sales_Trend_2019/README.md

 ## Data Transformation/Cleaning
   I combined all 12 tables to make cleaning and transforming easier and more efficient.These are the step I took in this process

-1. I cleaned the Febuary first because, I noticed the Order_Id was stored in date format.
+1. I cleaned the February data first because I noticed the Order_Id was stored in date format.
 The query for the cleaning is [here](https://github.com/Olan1ke/Sales_Trend_2019/blob/main/Cleaning_Febuary_table.sql)
+       I notice there were plenty empty space in the Order_Id of the february data,but I left it because i don't want to lose a data.

+3. I combine all data from January to December,Using the new Cleaned February The query for combining the data is [here]()
+      The combined data is [here]()
   The queries use for com bine the tables is [here]()
 ## Data Modelling